PASTAplus/PEP/peps/pep-9.md

 **3c.
 Delete Resource**

-Goal: To delete a resource
+Goal: To delete a resource.

 Use case:

-1. A client sends resource identifier to the *authorization service*.
+1. A client sends a resource identifier to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the resource.
 4. The *authorization service* deletes the resource.